 Also Read: Want to study in the US then refer to this blog 7 US College Student Organisations that You Should Know About

-Time Management and Work Ethic
+Time Management and Work Ethics

 Asian cultures, on the other hand, place a higher emphasis on relationships and harmony within the workplace.
 Asian people believe in belief in teamwork and collaboration.
 They also value work-life balance.
 While they still value efficiency and productivity, they do not necessarily prioritize meeting tight deadlines.